-From Euphrasia on October 7th, 2008 in Kitchen Remodel
+From Dean Dowd on October 07, 2008 in Kitchen Remodel

 After listing other changes, we went shopping and found reasonably priced, name brand appliances in black and stainless steel.
 Once they were installed, they lifted the appearance of the whole house.
 The old appliances were hauled off by a thrift store that was happy to receive them, and would do the necessary cleaning and checking for functionality before offering them for sale at a very reasonable price.

 So what does this say about replacing major appliances?
 Here are the simple findings: